alachins/raisd/README.md

 RAiSD version 1.7 (or later) can also parse and process [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) VCF files.
 RAiSD version 1.8 (or later) can also parse compressed VCF files (including ANGSD-generated VCF files) in [GZ](https://www.gnu.org/software/gzip/) file format.
 RAiSD version 2.1 (or later) can also parse and process unordered VCF files (compressed unordered files are not yet supported).
+RAiSD version 2.6 (or later) can also parse and process FASTA files.

 Output Files
 ------------